Welcome to the Astronomy Department and the Whitin Observatory

 Our academic program is designed to serve both the novice stargazer who wants to explore the workings of the Universe and our place within it, and also majors who will make astronomy a central part of their future lives.

 Our students have many opportunities to engage in astronomy-related activities beyond the formal curriculum.
 They learn to operate our historic and modern telescopes and serve as nighttime lab assistants, research assistants, and tour guides.
-They observe the sky for fun as part of the ASTRO Club.
+They observe the sky for fun as part of club A.S.T.R.O.
 They can carry out research under the direction of Wellesley faculty and, during the summer, with faculty at other schools within the Keck Northeast Astronomy Consortium or other NSF-funded programs.

 Friends of our Observatory are invited to keep in touch on Facebook.

 Public Nights are back!
 Our next one will be March 10, 2023.
 See Public Events for more information.

 Wellesley, Massachusetts, USA

 Lat. +42.295°, Long. −71.303°, Elev.
 32 m